 3- Do not fear failure

-4- Stay as long as possible in the environment of great leaders.
+4- Stay as long as possible in the environment of great leaders AND strong communities.

 5- Always build a mix of on-the-job learning and formal learning